Query a knowledge base using the retrieve action or MCP endpoint

 This feature is currently in public preview.
 This preview is provided without a service-level agreement and isn't recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see Supplemental Terms of Use for Azure Previews.

-You can call the retrieve action directly using the Search Service REST APIs or an Azure SDK that provides equivalent functionality.
+In an agentic retrieval pipeline, the retrieve action invokes parallel query processing from a knowledge base.
+You can call the retrieve action directly using the Search Service REST APIs or an Azure SDK.
 Each knowledge base also exposes a Model Context Protocol (MCP) endpoint for consumption by MCP-compatible agents.

 Prerequisites